• No notifications yet.

 Public transport

-Conexão Aeroporto buses depart every 30 minutes.
+Conexão Aeroporto runs buses every 30 minutes.
 You need the route that passes through Avenida Antônio Carlos – ask the driver to stop in front of Pampulha Airport.
-From there, you can take a taxi, Uber or another ride-hailing service, such as 99 Taxis, to reach the university.
+From there, you can take a taxi or ride-hailing service to reach the university.

-The cost of the bus from Belo Horizonte Airport to UFMG via Avenida Antônio Carlos is approximately R$20 (US$4), but it is always recommended to have some extra money on hand as prices may vary.
+The bus from Belo Horizonte Airport to UFMG via Avenida Antônio Carlos costs approximately R$20 (US$4), but it is always recommended to have some extra money on hand as prices may vary.

 Taxi